Metabolic testing is the fastest way to lose fat without the guess work!

 At Body Measure we have a research grade metabolic device.

-Metabolic Testing is the accurate reliable measurement of your metabolism.
-The machine, by measuring the Oxygen and Carbon Dioxide as you inhale and exhale, whilst at rest, calculates the total calories your body needs to consume to get your ideal body composition.
+Metabolic Testing is the accurate, reliable measurement of your metabolism.
+The machine, by measuring both OXYGEN and CARBON DIOXIDE as you inhale and exhale, at rest, calculates total calories your body needs for either weight loss or for your maintenance zone.

 In this way, all the guess work is removed, giving you the fastest and most reliable way of getting to your ideal body composition.